tweag/cardano-canonical-ledger/Contributing.md

 This will set up the environment with the required GHC version and all necessary libraries and tools.

-#### Multiple GHC versions
+#### Multiple GHC versions and configurations

-The Nix setup provides dev shells for various GHC versions.
+The Nix setup provides dev shells for various GHC versions and configurations (test coverage enabled, profiling enabled, ...).
 You can enter a shell with a specific GHC version by using:

 ``` sh
 nix develop .#ghc984
 ```

-Replace `ghc984` with the desired GHC version.
-Available versions can be found in the flake configuration.
+Replace `ghc984` with the desired GHC version and configuration variant.
+Available options can be found in the flake configuration.

 #### Nix cache (optional, but recommended)